JaySpencerAnderson/PerfectMondrian/README.md

 Example 2

-112
-342
-355
+112<br>
+342<br>
+355<br>

+This time I'll go with a width/height of 5! or 120 since there are 5 rectangles.
+This will give each rectangle an area of (120x120)/5 or 2880.

 This is the spiral or pinwheel mentioned earlier.
 We will have to start with a guess since no rectangle dimension is known because none goes the full width or height of the square - which is known.

-This time I'll go with a width/height of 5! or 120 since there are 5 rectangles.
-This will give each rectangle an area of (120x120)/5 or 2880.

 1) The best guess would be any of the outer rectangles.
 We know that the minimum dimension for a rectangle the full width or height of the square is 120/5 or 24.
-That means that the width of 1 has to be less than the full width minus the minimum width or 120 - 24 or 96.
+That means that the width of rectangle 1 has to be less than the full width minus the minimum width or 120 - 24 or 96.
 So we can make our first guess 96 for the width of rectangle 1.
 This gives a height of 30.
-Since this is clearly wrong when we calculate the dimensions of the next rectangle, I'll just mention the calculations step by step and list the values in a table afterwards since the guess is going to change.
+Since this is clearly wrong when we calculate the dimensions of the next rectangle, I'll just mention the calculations step by step and list the values in a table afterwards since the guess (column 1.w) is going to change.
-2) width of 2 is 120 - width of 1.
+2) width of rectangle 2 is 120 - width of rectangle 1.
 Divide area by width to get height.
-3) height of 3 is 120 - height of 1.
+3) height of rectangle 3 is 120 - height of rectangle 1.
 Divide area by height to get width.
-4) width of 4 is 120 minus width of 3 and width of 2.
-   height of 4 is height of 2 minus height of 1.
+4) width of rectangle 4 is 120 minus width of rectangle 3 and width of rectangle 2. height of rectangle 4 is height of rectangle 2 minus height of rectangle 1.
-   We can now compare the resulting area of 4 to the expected area (2880) and adjust the width of 1 *down* to bring the area to the correct value.
+   We can now compare the resulting area of rectangle 4 to the expected area (2880) and adjust the width of rectangle 1 *down* to bring the area to the correct value.
-5) width of 5 is 120 minus width of 3.
+5) width of rectangle 5 is 120 minus width of rectangle 3.
-   The height of 5 can be calculated as 120 minus the height of 2 (5.ha) or 120 minus the height of 1 and 4 (5.hb).
+   The height of rectangle 5 can be calculated as 120 minus the height of rectangle 2 (5.ha) or 120 minus the height of rectangle 1 and rectangle 4 (5.hb).

 Table: